techidaily/site-win11-tips/source/_posts/ensuring-top-visibility-of-your-notebooks-on-win.md

  Here’s how you can use the Always On Top feature in Microsoft PowerToys to pin the Sticky Notes app on Windows.

-1. Open the[Microsoft PowerToys page](https://apps.microsoft.com/store/detail/microsoft-powertoys/XP89DCGQ3K6VLD) and install the app from Microsoft Store.
+1. Open the [Microsoft PowerToys page](https://apps.microsoft.com/store/detail/microsoft-powertoys/XP89DCGQ3K6VLD) and install the app from Microsoft Store.
 2. You can launch the app from the recently installed list or system tray.
 3. In the PowerToys Settings window, open the**Always on Top** tab**.**
 ![power toys always on top](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/power-toys-always-on-top.jpg)